madisenvo/National-Park-Finder/README.md

 ## Description
-We created a webpage that allows a user to click on an interactive map in order to display the state's most popular national park.
-Our webpage also displays a five-day forecast so that they can prepare for the adventure they will soon embark on.
-In addition, our webpage will display a few other details about the park such as hours of operation, activites to do, cost and a picture of the park.
+We created a webpage that allows a user to click on an interactive map in order to display the state's most popular national park with details, such as hours of operation, activites to do, entry costs, and a picture of the park.

 # Usage
 * When the user views the top of the page they will see our header with links to additional resources and a contributors page.